lakshay-nasa/DoK-Vocabulary-Cards/README.md

-# Why DoK Cards?
+# DoK Cards

-## We know Kubernete's vocabulary can be hard to understand.
+   <h3 align="center"> "Every fresh start to the week is another opportunity to learn new things" </h3>

 <br>

-### The Transcript Team at <b>DATA ON KUBERNETES COMMUNITY </b> brings you DoK Cards.
-Making it easier for you to learn these key terms with definitions and examples.
+#### We know Kubernete's vocabulary can be hard to understand.
+The Transcript Team at <b>DATA ON KUBERNETES COMMUNITY </b> brings you DoK Cards every week.
+Making it easier to learn new thingswith definitions and examples.
 <br>